-System 1 pictures
+|System 1 pictures (530-957KB .jpg).|

 System 1 is a fully configured 3-board (CPU + FDC + RAM-512) ST-2900 system that I built in 1984 and was my main computer for many years, running FLEX and OS-9.
 It is powered by an Apple II clone switching power supply rated at +5V @ 5A, +12V @ 4A, -12V @ 0.5A, -5V @ 0.5A.
-It is mounted onto a 1/8" aluminum base plate, but has never had any cover.
+It is mounted onto a 1/8" aluminum base plate, but I never made any cover for it.

 It has two 5¼" 360KB floppy disk drives -- a full-height Qume QT-542 and a half-height Qume QT-142.
-The QT-542 drive was wonderful.
-After I configured it for the optimal step rate, it was fast and quiet and reliable, making only a soft swishing sound when seeking, not buzzing like some drives.
+The QT-542 drive was wonderful -- after I configured it for the optimal step rate, it was fast and quiet and reliable, making only a soft swishing sound when seeking, not buzzing like some drives.
 But it cost me almost C$450.
 (When I took this system out of storage, I noticed that the QT-142 was disconnected.
 Was this because it had stopped working?
 Don't remember.)

 |System 2 pictures (44-73KB .jpg).|

 When the Term-Mite failed, I connected a used Qume QVT-102A CRT terminal to this system instead.

-System 3 pictures
+|System 3 pictures (354-480KB .jpg).|

 System 3 is a 2-board (CPU + FDC) system in a custom aluminum chassis (approx. 5" x 9" x 6").
 The cover was cut from my SwTPc system's cover (sorry!).
-It has a Power-One linear power supply rated at +5V @ 2A, +12V @ 400mA, -12V @ 400mA.
+It has a Power-One HTAA-16W-A linear power supply rated at +5V @ 2A, +12V @ 400mA, -12V @ 400mA.

-I exhibited this ST-2900 system with two borrowed external 5¼" floppy disk drives at the Vintage Computer Festival in Seattle in February 2018.
+I exhibited this ST-2900 system with two borrowed external 5¼" floppy disk drives at the Vintage Computer Festival in Seattle WA in February 2018.
 I used a Toshiba T2400CS (1994-era '486 notebook computer) with Windows 95 running HyperTerminal as the serial terminal.
 I demonstrated FLEX and OS-9 running on this ST-2900.

 But I originally (in 1990 or 1991) intended to run this as a diskless system, connecting its serial port(s) to an IBM PC clone, which would run software to allow the ST-2900 to use the PC's keyboard, display, printer, floppy and hard disk drives, etc., similar to the DriveWire software for the CoCo that came out several years later.
-But I never finished my software.
+But I never finished this software.

 I wrote a driver for OS-9 to implement a tiny RAM-Disk in the ST-2900's main memory (since this system doesn't have a RAM-512 board).
 OS-9 was to be booted by converting the OS9Kernel and OS9Boot and RAM-Disk files into Motorola S-Record (S19) file format, then loading them into the ST-2900's RAM via the serial port using ST-MON's 'L' command and the upload command in a terminal emulation program on the host PC.
-I don't remember whether I got it working at that time.
+I don't remember whether I got it all working at that time.

 When the NVRAM/RTC board becomes available, I will install one in this system to allow it to boot and run without any floppy disks, but without needing to upload the operating system via a slow serial port.
 And it will provide lots of non-volatile storage for programs and other files, finally making this a very useful system.
 But how will I load files onto the NVRAM/RTC board?